 - Pain experienced in a vaso-occlusive crisis results from oxygen deprivation of tissues and avascular necrosis of the bone marrow.

 - Dactylitis is a common early manifestation that may occur before the age of 6 months.
+It is uncommon after 2 years of age.

 - The risk of vaso-occlusive episodes is increased by exposure to cold, fever, and dehydration.